Fantasy Football How Referrals Work

 A 'referral program' is a system in which a player receives rewards for referring first-time players to a site or league.
 A referral program is used for many things outside of fantasy football, like in subscription-based platforms.
 Often websites will ask how you heard of a particular website or program.
 Identifying someone may entitle them or you to rewards.
 In fantasy football, this may include bonus money to spend in league or special titles on the website.

 Some contests and leagues require an entry fee.
-From this entry fee, the website hosting the contests and leagues often take a portion of the entry fee, called the 'rake' mentioned in a previous tutorial.
+From this entry fee, the website hosting the contests and leagues often take a portion of the entry fee, called the rake.
 In a league or contest that uses a rakeback program, a portion of the rake is returned to the player for playing in the league or contest.

 It's quite simple; the fantasy site offers rewards in return for new players.
 It asks its current members to get their friends to join, and in return they give out various perks.